Tree wētā

 Tree wētā (pūtangatanga) are insects in the genus Hemideina of the family Anostostomatidae.
 The genus is endemic to New Zealand.
 There are seven species within the wētā genus Hemideina, found throughout the country except lowland Otago and Southland.
 Because many pūtangatanga species are common and widespread they have been used extensively in studies of ecology and evolution.

 Habitat

 Tree wētā are commonly encountered in forests and suburban gardens throughout most of New Zealand.
-They are up to 40 mm long and most commonly live in holes in trees formed by beetle and moth larvae or where rot has set in after a twig has broken off.
+They are up to long and most commonly live in holes in trees formed by beetle and moth larvae or where rot has set in after a twig has broken off.
 The hole, called a gallery, is maintained by the wētā and any growth of the bark surrounding the opening is chewed away.
 They readily occupy a preformed gallery in a piece of wood (a "wētā motel") and can be kept in a suburban garden as pets.
-A gallery might house a harem of up to 10 adult females and one male.
+A gallery might house a harem of up to ten adult females and one male.